ScrollPrize/scrollprize-website/docs/02_data_scrolls.md

     * `/paths/`: This is where segments are stored (see next chapter: [Segments](data_segments)).
 May be empty.
     * `/working/` (optional): We typically put miscellaneous related data in this directory.

-A typical .tif file from the scrolls look like this, giving a top-down view:
+A typical .tif file from the scrolls look like this, giving a cross-section view:

 <figure>
   <img src="/img/data/07000.jpg" className="max-w-[500px]"/>